 - Power-on Reset (POR)

 - MCLR Reset during normal operation

 - MCLR Reset during Sleep

-- WDT time-out Reset during normal operation
+- · WDT time-out Reset during normal operation

 - WDT time-out Reset during Sleep

 - Wake-up from Sleep on pin change

+- · Wake-up from Sleep on comparator change

 Some registers are not reset in any way, they are unknown on POR and unchanged in any other Reset.
 Most other registers are reset to "Reset state" on Power-on Reset (POR), MCLR, WDT or Wake-up on pin change Reset during normal operation.
 They are not affected by a WDT Reset during Sleep or MCLR Reset during Sleep, since these Resets are viewed as resumption of normal operation.
-The exceptions to this are TO, PD and RBWUF/GPWUF bits.
+The exceptions are TO, PD, CWUF and RBWUF/GPWUF bits.
 They are set or cleared differently in different Reset situations.
 These bits are used in software to determine the nature of Reset.
-See Table 7-4 for a full description of Reset states of all registers.
+See Table 10-4 for a full description of Reset states of all registers.